-If you need information that is not in the literature for meetings 2-3, consider using online searches.
+If you need information that is not in the literature for meeting 2, consider using online searches.
 You are allowed to speculate, but you should make it clear whether what you write is based on verified facts or speculation.

-Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and bring them to the meeting as printed copies or on your computer.
+Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and have them with you during the meeting.
 These notes will be used as a basis for group discussion during the meeting.